ppervoy/MailListDiff/README.md

 MailListDiff
 ============
 You sent a Holiday postcards, but don't remember whom.
-Case-by-case search takes too much time?
-A simple, but powerfull, CLI utility gives you a list of unused e-mail address in one list from another.
+No time to check case-by-case?
+A simple ruby CLI utility gives you a list of unused e-mail address in one list versus another.

 ##Prerequisites
 To use this tool you should have following ruby gems installed: